connexcs/docs/docs/security.md

 - High Time, Memory Cost, Parallelism Cost

 ### 2FA / TFA
 All admins are required to use two-factor authentication when signing into the system.
-Two-Factor Authentication is also available for any user accounts using [**RFC 6238**](https://tools.ietf.org/html/rfc6238)-style TOTP (Time Based One-time Passwords), using applications such as Google Authenticator or Microsoft Authenticator.
+Two-Factor Authentication is also available for any user accounts using [**RFC 6238-style TOTP (Time Based One-time Passwords)**](https://tools.ietf.org/html/rfc6238), using applications such as Google Authenticator or Microsoft Authenticator.

 ### Server Keys
 Any user with direct access to any servers is required to use SSH Keys.
 In all systems where keys are not possible, long multi-symbol passwords are used.